The chromatic number of the plane with an interval of forbidden distances is at least 7: Proof of the main result

 \begin{proof} Consider a trichromatic point $x$.
 Let $C(x)=\{1,2,3\}$.
 The circle $T_1(x)$ is colored in 4, 5, 6.
 According to Proposition~\ref{multicol}, the circle $T_1(x)$ contains at least 9 bichromatic points belonging to the boundaries between regions.
 According to Proposition~\ref{prop_connect}, for each of the multicolors $\{4,5\}$, $\{4,6\}$, $\{5,6\}$ there are three points with pairwise distances greater than 1, which are not connected by a boundary between regions with a point of the same multicolor on $T_1(x)$.
 So regions of color 4 adjacent to different points are at least $1+\varepsilon$ apart, and the same statement is true for colors 5 and 6.

-The neighborhood of $T_1 (x)$ contains three boundaries between areas of colors $4,5$.
+The neighborhood of $T_1 (x)$ contains three boundaries between areas of colors $4,5$ that start at bichromatic points constructed according to Proposition~\ref{multicol}.
 Let us extend them inside the unit disk centered at $x$.
 According to Proposition~\ref{prop3col1}, these boundaries cannot end at a point that has a multicolor $\{4,5,6\}$.
-Consequently, either the trichromatic points of the multicolors $\{4,5,1\}$, $\{4,5,2\}$, $\{4,5,3\}$ will be inside the circle, or two multicolors will coincide.
+Consequently, among these three trichromatic points either some two are of the same multicolor, or their multicolors are $\{4,5,1\}$, $\{4,5,2\}$, $\{4,5,3\}$.
 In the latter case, the distance between two trichromatic points $u, v$ with the same multicolor cannot be less than 1, because the bichromatic boundaries are continuous.
 On the other hand, $\|u-v\| <2 $ because $u,v$ are inside $T_1(x)$.

 By reasoning similarly, we get that if no pair of points with the same multicolor is found, then a disk of unit radius centered at $x$ contains at least 10 trichromatic points of pairwise different multicolors